Uploading the code

 )

 The dependency graph of the project environment is determined by the contents of the manifest file, if any.
 If there is no manifest file, the graph is empty.
 The manifest file has a separate section for each direct or indirect dependency of the project.
 For each dependency, the UUID of the package and the hash of the source code tree or the explicit path to the source code are specified in the file.
-Consider the following example of a manifest file for the App
+Consider the following example of a manifest file for an application App:

 [[Priv]] # частный